First Day Hikes have been a tradition in N.C. State Parks for nearly a decade.

 Here’s a quick guide to making that happen:

 - Start with the Interactive Map on the website.
-Trails in red is are actual hiking trail (which includes paved greenway and unpaved forest roads); black is trail temporarily routed on roads.
+Trails in red are actual hiking trail (which includes paved greenway and unpaved forest roads); black is trail temporarily routed on roads.

 - Click on “Trail Segments” in the box on the left to match segments to the correct guides, and click “Parking” to identify places to access the trail